Hey, fellow pet lovers!!

 Let’s jump straight in and learn how to make your furry friend their very own homemade kidney treats!!

 What you will need?

-The first step is to sort out your dehydrator and trays so that once you have cut up your kidney into flat strips or however you want them, you can easily stick everything on the dehydrator trays without having to wash your hands in between.
+The first step is to sort out your dehydrator and trays so that once you have cut up your kidney into even strips or however you want them, you can easily stick everything on your trays without having to wash your hands in between.

-Step Three, Transport Kidney To The Dehydrator Trays
+Step Three, Transport the Kidney to your Dehydrator Trays

 - Homemade Dehydrated Pork Treats

 - Homemade Dehydrated Chicken Treats.